 You may wonder what happens behind the scenes whenever you do a spell check in PowerPoint or any other Microsoft Office program.
 This is what happens: PowerPoint looks at each word you have typed and matches those words with the entries listed within its dictionary.
 If the dictionary does not contain some of the words in your slides, it goes ahead and marks those words as misspelled.
 Then it offers you suggestions for changing those supposedly misspelled words to other similar words that can be found within its dictionary.

-Follow these steps to load a dictionary within PowerPoint 2010:
+Follow these steps to load a dictionary within PowerPoint 2010 for Windows:

 - Launch PowerPoint 2010, and choose File | Options, as shown in Figure 1.